KendrickPC/javascriptTesting/README.md

 	- Learn about Jasmine's beforeEach function. http://stackoverflow.com/questions/17317839/how-to-reuse-beforeeach-aftereach-in-jasmine-js
 	- move the addressBook and thisContact variables up to the suite itself.
 Therefore, this makes both the variables global scope variables and makes them accessible through local scope variables.

+# Step 9
+Testing asynchronous code.
+	- We're just going to fake our aynchronous functionality
+		- write a getInitialContacts function
+		- use a setTimeout function to make an asynchronous test

 <!-- p.s. make sure to do code cleanup from the following link: -->
 	https://dirtymarkup.com/